 Remember, Attenuation values can also increase by 2 to 3 percent if the cable is installed in a metal conduit so install EMT Conduit only when necessary.
 Do not install data cabling in the same conduit as electrical wiring.

-A conduit size with a diameter of .075 inches can accommodate up to 6 Cat6 plenum rated cables.
-This may from one manufacturer to another but as a thumb rule, the average is 6 Data cables with a 40% fill ratio capacity for the EMT Conduit.
+A conduit size with a diameter of .75 inches or a 3/4 inch Conduit can accommodate up to 6 Cat6 plenum-rated cables.
+This may vary from one manufacturer to another but as a thumb rule, the average is 6 Data cables with a 40% fill ratio capacity for the EMT Conduit.

 1 inch EMT Conduit should fill approx 8 Data cables CMP